faLekGG/YelpParser/README.md

 <li> docker-compose down - to  stop and remove containers, networks, images, and volumes </li>
 <ol>
-*If you don't want to parse everything simply change property of INITIAL_STEP or LAST_STEP OtherConfigurationsOfApp **Attention**: those properties must be multiple to 20 (0, 20, 40, 60 up to 980) because of url building for yelp
+*If you don't want to parse everything simply change property of INITIAL_STEP or LAST_STEP OtherConfigurationsOfApp
+Attention: those properties must be multiple to 20 (0, 20, 40, 60 up to 980) because of url building for yelp